Leiden / Wijk bij Duurstede / Zaandam, the Netherlands

 Molen de Valk, also known as “The Falcon,” held the honor as my first windmill.
 This landmark not far from Leiden Centraal had welcomed everyone who came to Leiden since the 18th century.
 My host, Ms. O, identified it as a stage windmill, so named for the raised platform built around it.
 Its towering form casting a rippled reflection on Rijnsburgersingel completely comprised the Holland of my imagination.
 I was told the windmill had been turned into a museum showcasing the milling process producing whole wheat flour for sale there.
 Alas, both times I passed by, it was too late in the day for a visit.

-An aside, literally: A pig sculpture – of all things! – stood beside Molen de Valk.
+An aside: A pig sculpture – of all things! – stood beside Molen de Valk.
 How culturally inclusive of Holland to celebrate the Chinese Year of the Pig.
 It turned out to simply be a coincidence.
 Ode to the Pig was a traveling art installation that raised public awareness and support for the anti-caged farming campaign.
 Artist Jantien Mook said it best: “With this work I want to express the beauty and the strength of animals.
 The pig reflects the joy and the life’s energy that every being has.”
 This was right up the alley of my Dutch vegan friends.

 The iconic status of windmills in the Netherlands had been perpetuated in visual art by Dutch masters, most famously by Rembrandt.
-I had just seen The Windmill, Rembrandt’s childhood memory in Leiden preserved in an etching, at Rijksmuseum in Amsterdam.
+I had just seen The Windmill, Rembrandt’s childhood memory of Leiden preserved in an etching, at Rijksmuseum in Amsterdam.
 The subject was long gone, even before the print was made.
 In its place, a replica of the wooden corn mill was built by Jan Put in the 17th century.
 That, too, was destroyed, as were the succeeding two.
 Finally, present-day Molen de Put was built in 1987, a box type of windmill, according to Ms. O, characterized by an upper body attached to a smaller base.

 The same fate had befallen the subject immortalized by Jacob van Ruisdael in the 17th-century painting Windmill of Wijk bij Duurstede.
 Sadly, I found that windmills in Holland were mostly reconstructions.
 Many were wooden and lost to time and the elements.
 In the advent of modernization, the Dutch tore down the rest, not realizing they would become a national icon.
 In Wijk bij Duurstede, we could only peek at the gated alcove of a house to see the foundation of the original windmill.